EranPer/Data-Mining-project/README.md

 - Added a Mysql database to the program and its ERD.
 Now you can create a DB, insert and update the data that being fetched by the webscraper main code.

 ### Checkpoint 3
+- Added API query to the project: getting the transmission type for each country.

 - Added logging to file and to screen.

 - OOP: Now the coronavirus code is Coronavirus class.